geekroot/git-intro/README.md

 ## Enter your name and a favourite quote below.

 ### Piyush Aggarwal
 > Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law

+### SHIVAM SHUKLA
+> The fastest way to do many things is to do one thing at a time.